 The new representation and warranty framework does not affect Mortgages sold to Freddie Mac or Fannie Mae prior to January 1, 2013, nor does it affect our seller/servicers' obligations to service Mortgages in accordance with our mortgage servicing standards.
+As of December 31, 2015, approximately 50% of the Mortgages backing our single-family guaranteed securities, as measured by unpaid principal balance, had been purchased by us since January 1, 2013 and are subject to the revised representation and warranty framework.
 In January 2015, we launched Loan Coverage Advisor, a new tool that allows sellers to track significant events for Mortgages sold to us, including dates when the seller obtains relief from certain representations and warranties on the Mortgages.